globalconceptsmediallc-oss/gcm-operating-system-app/docs/PROJECT_STATUS.md

 ---

+# Documentation Status

+✅ docs/START_HERE.md

+✅ docs/GCM_OS_PRODUCT_BLUEPRINT.md

+✅ docs/PROJECT_STATUS.md

+⬜ docs/ARCHITECTURE.md

+⬜ docs/DECISIONS.md

+---

 # Definition of Success

-A salesperson should be able to enter one business website and become significantly more prepared for a first conversation within two minutes.
+A consultant should be able to enter one business website and become significantly more prepared for a first client conversation within two minutes.

 Every recommendation should: